AMReX-Codes/amrex/Examples/Physics_applications/Langmuir/README.md

+Simple example of Langmuir oscillations in a uniform plasma.

 To see an example of how to use the level 0 dynamic load balancing, follow the following steps in this directory.